-Buying your first investment property is a significant commitment.
-You must know a few key things: what to look for, much you can charge for rent and how much can you spend on expenses.
+Buying your first real estate investment property is a significant commitment.
+You must know a few key things: what to look for, much you can charge for rent, and how much you can spend on expenses.
 With the proper tools and adequate management, it can be a stepping stone to maximizing wealth.

-Investigation and research are a crucial part of the process.
-The amount of rent you can charge will be influenced by a range of factors.
+Investigation and research are crucial parts of the process.
+A range of factors will influence the amount of rent you can charge.
 For instance, it’s essential to choose the right location, as a town or neighborhood should ideally have a thriving economy and plenty of opportunities for growth.
 Moreover, renters want to feel safe, and they may not pay a lot for somewhere that has high crime rates or homes in disrepair.
 Likewise, a property that isn’t itself in excellent condition or has outdated features may also mean a lower rent price.
 Similarly, the home type, such as a condo or family house, will not only contribute to your rent price but what sort of tenants you will get.
+The location for your real estate investment property is crucial.

 To make the most of your investment, you need to be aware of the possible costs that come with ownership.
 Namely, you will be responsible for various maintenance and repair issues and may need to budget for upgrades.
 While some additions can be optional, others, such as new carpeting, might be necessary to attract renters.
 So, to avoid any surprises, try to gauge if your investment will require improvements, and what issues are likeliest to happen.
 Of course, insurance can help with this, yet it is another expense to plan for.
 Indeed, while you can benefit from homeowners insurance designed for landlords, be aware that premiums are higher.